Atlanta Product Liability Lawyer

 Note that a manufacturer has a duty to warn consumers about nonobvious and foreseeable dangers that could result from normal use of the product.
 For example, a tea kettle getting hot would likely be considered obvious and not require a warning.

 By contrast, a laptop battery that gets warm enough to burn your skin would most likely need a warning label.
 This is because this level of heat is nonobvious, and it is foreseeable that a laptop would be put on the lap where skin may be exposed.
+Failure to provide such a warning could lead to a product liability lawsuit.

 Potential Defendants to Products Liability Case